robinrendle/robinrendle.com/src/pages/notes/how-not-to-be-a-jerk.md

 I remember getting the email and thinking (loudly) “woof, my dude.”
 They were correcting me on a few small points I’d made in a blog post but they sort of misunderstood what I was saying (I could’ve clearer, to be fair) but they took all that dumb playfulness out of my original work and started to belittle me on semantics.

 Oh, all the ways to reply!
-I could destroy them with a tweet, or a well worded reposte in iambic penatameter, I would slam dunk their cruelty from the walled fortifications of my newsletter.
+I could destroy them with a tweet, or a well worded riposte in iambic pentameter, I could slam dunk their cruelty from the walled fortifications of my newsletter.

 I fantasized about all that for a good long while.
 Then one day I just archived their message.
 There’s no need for that person to take up any more space in my brain than is absolutely necessary and telling them that they’re being an asshat is extremely unlikely to convince them to stop.